 Examines major theories of emotion from a variety of perspectives.
 Analyzes the function and structure of emotion; the interplay between emotion, behavior, cognition; and physiology.
 Spring semester, odd years.
-Prerequisite: PSY 210.
+Prerequisite: PSY 210 or PSY 230.

 PSY 303 PSYCHOLOGY OF WOMEN (3)